Milwaukee Zofran Injury Lawyers

 If you or someone you love has suffered because of the serious side effects associated with the use of Zofran, you may be entitled to compensation.

-Our experienced team of Milwaukee attorneys is dedicated to defending the rights of the injured against negligent pharmaceutical companies.
+Our injury attorneys in Milwaukee, WI are dedicated to defending the rights of the injured against negligent pharmaceutical companies.
 We have the resources needed to fight these companies and help you obtain the compensation you deserve.

 Our main office is conveniently located in Milwaukee and we proudly serve injury victims and their families throughout Milwaukee County, including: